riclapi/Bullet-Last/README.md

 - **Unity**: Utilized for the game's development, Unity provides a robust and versatile platform for creating immersive 3D environments.

 ### 3D Modeling
 - **Blender**: The game features intricately designed characters and 3D models created using Blender, a powerful open-source 3D content creation suite.
-Blender was used to generate an impressive array of 10,000 unique NFT characters.
+Blender was used to generate the unique NFT characters.

 ### Blockchain Integration
 - **JavaScript**: Scripting in JavaScript is employed to establish a connection between Unity and the Ethereum blockchain.
 These scripts, read by Unity, enable seamless integration with blockchain functionalities.